yokadi/yokadi.github.com/README.markdown

 The single letter `y` will start Yokadi with your favorite database from wherever you are.

-If you do not want to use default database location, you can define the `YOKADI_DB` env variable to point to your database:
+If you do not want to use the default database location, you can define the `YOKADI_DB` env variable to point to your database:

     export YOKADI_DB=$HOME/work/yokadi.db

+### History location

+By default, Yokadi will store input history in `$HOME/.yokadi_history`.
+This file stores commands used in Yokadi for future use and reference.

+If you do now want to use the default history file location, you can define the `YOKADI_HISTORY` env variable to point to your history file:

+    export YOKADI_HISTORY=$HOME/.hist/yokadi_history

 ### Yokadid, the Yokadid daemon